Wey River Festival, 16 September 2023, Dapdune Wharf

 When is it happening?

-For boaters visiting from other waterways, we are offering 50% off a seven-day visitor licence if you attend the festival.
+For boaters visiting from other waterways, why not consider a seven-day visitor licence?
 If you are not already familiar with the Wey Navigations, this will give you the chance to explore this beautiful and tranquil waterway that stretches from Thames Lock down to Godalming.
 Passing through beautiful scenery and SSSIs as well as industrial areas that still pay tribute to the heritage of the Navigation, we would encourage anyone coming to the festival to explore this stunning waterway and see it for yourselves.